 Managers are responsible for creating plans and executing these to completion.
 However, a lot goes into planning.
 There is everything from creating a plan, to organizing the team tasks, to unforeseen issues along the way.
 So, planning is an important managerial skill to have.
 It can also better organize a manager and provide a clearer direction to meeting key business objectives.

 5. Company culture

 Many employees leave companies due to poor company culture.
 Either they don’t feel accepted by their team or they feel the company mission is not being carried out effectively.
 Managers have a responsibility to create a strong company culture.
 Continual learning can help guide managers to reinforce company goals and make sure team members feel they have a voice within the company.

 6. Professional development

 You can plan for everything, but not everything goes according to plan.
-That’s why problem solving is another necessary area for management training.
+That’s why problem-solving is another necessary topic for management training.
 Problems arise with projects, but they also happen within a team or with a particular team member.
 A great manager needs to know how to solve these issues in order to keep the workflow consistent and the team dynamic working well.

 Executive presence is the way a manager portrays their leadership qualities, the combination of confidence, communication, and body language.
 Besides managers needing to get the job done with problem-solving and planning skills, they also need to display a professional work presence.